Mini electric cars fill gap in China as official EVs sputter

 Meanwhile, new orders keep coming.

-Yang Wenjun, a friend of Chen's and owner of a small grocery store in a neighboring village, also wants to trade his motorcycle for an e-car.
+Yang Wenjun, a friend of Chen's and owner of a small grocery store in a neighbouring village, a lso wants to trade his motorcycle for an e-car.

 "I've seen them around," he says.
 "I figure it must feel good to visit friends and relatives in a four-wheeler."